Simultaneous inference for linear mixed model parameters with an application to small area estimation: Alternative methods for SPI and MT

-The approximations from Proposition \ref{prop:P_tube} are a little conservative, i.e., the coverage probability is higher than the nominal $1-\alpha$ (although still lower than for Sheff\'{e}'s bands); it approaches $1-\alpha$ as $n\rightarrow\infty$ and $\alpha\rightarrow 0$.
-We immediately see that the approximation formulas contain several constants.
-Numerical approximation of the constants describing the geometry of the manifold $\mathcal{M}$ may not pose a major problem, but it is not clear how we should estimate $\xi_0$ and $\eta_0$ under LMMb.
-Some ideas were derived for simpler one-dimensional models. \cite{sun1999confidence} proposed a derivative and a perturbation method to estimate correction constant $\xi_{0}$, whereas \cite{sun1994simultaneous} suggested estimating $\eta_0$ nonparametrically.
-It is unclear, though, how to extend their implementations for LMM setting.
+Having retrieved the critical value, one could construct the volume-of-tube SPI using $\mathcal{I}^{VT}_{1-\alpha}= \bigtimes_{d=1}^D \mathcal{I}^{VT}_{d,1-\alpha}$, where $\mathcal{I}^{VT}_{d,1-\alpha}= \left\{\hat{\mu}_d \pm c_{VT}(1-\alpha)\hat{\sigma}_{e}||\hat{\bm{l}}_M||\right\}$.
+The approximation in Proposition \ref{prop:P_tube} is conservative, i.e., the coverage probability is higher than the nominal $1-\alpha$; it approaches $1-\alpha$ as $\alpha\rightarrow 0$ and $n\rightarrow\infty$.
+Similarly as in in Section \ref{sec:bootstrap_SPI}, the latter assumption is equivalent to $D\rightarrow\infty$ in our setting.
+The results are valid under different asymptotic regimes too, if we are able to consistently estimate the variance parameters, in particular $\sigma^2_e$.
+We immediately see that function $Q$ in \eqref{eq:vot_alpha} contains several constants.
+Numerical approximation of $\kappa_0$ which describes the geometry of the manifold $\mathcal{M}$ may not pose a major problem, but it is not clear how to estimate $\xi_0$ and $\eta_0$ under LMMb.
+Some ideas were derived for simpler one-dimensional models. \cite{sun1999confidence} proposes a derivative and a perturbation method to estimate constant $\xi_{0}$, while \cite{sun1994simultaneous} suggest estimating $\eta_0$ nonparametrically.
+It is unclear, though, how to extend their implementations to the LMM setting.
 Bootstrap approximation can be regarded as an alternative.
 However, in this case it would be easier to use bootstrap directly as described in Section \ref{sec:bootstrap_SPI}.
-Finally, the application of the volume-of-tube formula results in two sources of errors, from the approximation itself and from the estimation of the constants, making the approximation less reliable.
-These conclusions led us to a technique based on MC sampling in Section \ref{sec:MC_SPI}.
+Finally, the application of the volume-of-tube formula results in two sources of errors; from the approximation itself and from the estimation of the constants, making the approximation less reliable.